 Approved Non-CS Courses

 Effective Fall 2015, incoming M.S. students in the general program can only take up to ONE (3-4 unit) course from approved EE, INF, MATH, DSO, or ISE courses.
 This policy still applies even if the course is cross-listed to the CSCI prefix from another academic unit.
 The list of approved non-CS courses can be found below.
 Students who began their program prior to Fall 2015 should check with their advisor and receive approval prior to taking a non-CS course.
 A maximum of 4 units may be taken from approved 400-level courses in either Electrical Engineering or Computer Science; the remaining units must be approved courses at the 500 or 600 level.
 Students in specializations should always check with their CS Advisor to ensure their non-CS course selection is appropriate for their program.

 Petitioning to Approve a Non-CS Course:

 List of Approved Non-CS Courses:

-- EE 450 (3 UNITS): Introduction to Computer Networks Network architectures; layered protocols, network service interface; local networks; long-haul networks; internal protocols; link protocols; addressing; routing; flow control; higher level protocols.
+- EE 450 (4 UNITS): Introduction to Computer Networks Network architectures; layered protocols, network service interface; local, wide area, wireless networks; Internet protocols; link protocols; addressing; routing; flow control; software defined network; multimedia networks.